-The team assesses each family and home to make sure the kids can be supported and are safe on their holidays and families agree to take responsibility and not to use corporal punishment or have the children selling on the street.
+The team assesses each family and home to make sure the kids can be supported and are safe on their holidays and families agree to take responsibility and not to apply corporal punishment or have the children selling.

-In 2025 10 children benefited from our Homestay programme, sending in holiday snaps and spending a total of 349 days with families during school holidays helping kids foster strong family relationships rooted in their community.
+Last year 10 children benefited from our Homestay programme, sending in holiday snaps and spending a total of 90 days with families during school holidays helping kids foster strong family relationships rooted in their community.